charmlab/recourse_benchmarks/README.md

 ## Contributing

 Contributions of any kind are very much welcome!
-Take a look at the To-Do issues section to see what things we are currently working on.
-If you have an idea for a new feature or a bug you want to fix, please follow look at the subsections below.
+Take a look at the To-Do issues section to see what we are currently working on.
+If you have an idea for a new feature or a bug you want to fix, please follow look at the subsections below for our branching and commit policies, and make a PR with your suggestions.

 ### Branching